Dogged ‘Dogs take early River lead

 In addition to the Rockets, who won 27 games and reached a 3A supersectional last season, top competition at Dundee-Crown includes Barrington, Evanston, New Trier and Prospect.

-In your face Natasha Brown’s eye-popping rebounding totals haven’t been the only constant during Aurora Christian’s early-season surge.
+Natasha Brown’s eye-popping rebounding totals haven’t been the only constant during Aurora Christian’s early-season surge.

 Harassing – and fluctuating – defense also has helped the Eagles win seven of their first 10 games entering this week.
 Aurora Christian has allowed no more than 48 points in its current four-game winning streak.